Bordersnone/cwb-2025-beginner/classes/README.md

 - **[HTML Reference](https://htmlreference.io/)** - Visual guide to all HTML elements with examples.
 - **[GitHub Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)** - Quick reference for Git commands

-## For Instructors

-See the [Instructor Guide](./INSTRUCTOR-GUIDE.md) for documentation on how to use the class structure and update materials after each session.